BIS Certification for Foreign Manufacturers - BIS FMCS Certificate - Standphill India

 Before applying, the foreign manufacturer must satisfy certain basic conditions:

-• Manufacturing Facility Must Be Outside India — The scheme is specifically meant for foreign manufacturers with overseas production facilities
+• Manufacturing facility outside India — the scheme is meant for overseas production facilities

-• Product Must Comply with Applicable Indian Standard — The product should match the Indian Standard specification relevant to its category
+• Product complies with the Indian Standard — it must match the IS specification for its category

-• Factory Must Have Manufacturing and Testing Facilities — The factory should have the required production setup and testing capability
+• Manufacturing and testing facilities — the factory must have the production setup and in-house testing capability required by the standard

-• Manufacturer Must Accept BIS Scheme Conditions — This includes compliance with the Scheme of Inspection and Testing (SIT), marking fee requirements, and licence conditions
+• Acceptance of BIS conditions — including the Scheme of Inspection and Testing (SIT), marking-fee requirements and licence conditions

 Separate applications are required for each product standard and each manufacturing location.